 The new treatment for the central nervous system (lat.
 Systematis nervosi centralis) was developed by Lacerta Therapeutics.
 The company is a clinical-stage gene therapy company using a constellation of proprietary adeno-associated virus (AAV) vector technologies to develop treatments for the central nervous system and lysosomal storage diseases.
 With unmatched scientific expertise and depth in the development, production, and application of AAV vectors, Lacerta Therapeutics is advancing its clinical programs using its proprietary capsid variants and scalable vector manufacturing platform.
-The experience and accomplishments of the Lacerta Therapeutics founders are unsurpassed in AAV gene therapy.
-They are actively seeking collaborative partnership and out-licensing opportunities providing potential partners with numerous advantages over current AAV vector platforms.
-Their AAV expertise and platforms allow offering early access to novel capsid variant identification and robust, scalable vector manufacturing.
+The experience and accomplishments of the founders are unsurpassed in AAV gene therapy.
+Their AAV platforms allow early access to novel capsid variant identification and robust vector manufacturing.

 Lacerta Therapeutics is combining rational and combinatorial methodologies in a state of the art AAV technology platform capable of directed evolution of novel capsid variants possessing selective vector characteristics.
 Depending on the selection pressure applied, the Lacerta Therapeutics approach allows for the development of novel AAV vectors with improved transduction, tissue- or cell subtype-selectivity, and immune escape profiles from a single highly complex library derived from any of the naturally occurring serotypes.